Budget Business tax

 This leaves a very short period for private schools to review and prepare for the fundamental change in their VAT position.
 The majority of private schools have never been registered for VAT, so will quickly need to determine the effective date to register from and to submit applications for registration in good time.

-Although HMRC have recently issued guidance for schools on the VAT changes, the VAT rules are complex, especially in the case of schools that generate income from many different sources.
+Although HMRC has recently issued guidance for schools on the VAT changes, the VAT rules are complex, especially in the case of schools that generate income from many different sources.
 Schools will also need to consider the recovery of VAT incurred on expenditure, including any major expenditure projects in the last 10-year period where an element of the VAT may now become recoverable.

 Environmental taxes